XelaNull/docker-c7-rtorrent-flood/README.md

 - TCP port 3000 : Used for the Flood Web UI.
 This is your primary port for managing your torrents.
 - TCP port 8080 : Used to access and download torrent data.
 This is not needed if you download your torrent data directly from Flood's web UI.
 - TCP port 50000 : Needed for rTorrent communications inbound/outbound with the world.
-This exact port can be adjusted in the configuration, if needed.
+This exact port can be adjusted at the top of this project's Dockerfile, if needed.

 --------------------------------------------------------------------------------